Club Info - Hand Book

 The three premier trials that are held each year are the

 Joe Cockburn Memorial Novice Trial, the FRA Shield and the Unification trial.
-Also the Club features “The Rising Star Perpetual Trophy” (Restricted Stake) and “The Radar Perpetual Trophy” (All Age Stake)
+Also the Club features “The Rising Star Perpetual Trophy” (Restricted Stake) and “The Radar Perpetual Trophy” (Any Stake)

 The Joe Cockburn Memorial Novice Perpetual Trophy is celebrated by our Club and is in memory of one of our great characters.